bwolleb/rlgen/extra/Bibliography/readme.md

 - `al`: Cite the shortened authors like "Lastname et al."
 - `authors`: Cite the full list of authors
 - `title`: Cite the title of the item
-- `no`: Print the number of the item with the current numFormat, creating a clickable item to the rendered bibliography
+- `no`: Print the number of the item with the current numFormat, creating a clickable item to the rendered bibliography.
+Note, like all text processors, it will not be formatted if something is missing, in this case if the bibliography is not inserted in the document, no link exists to it and the text processor won't insert the number, meaning you can not use the number format if you don't insert the actual bibliography somewhere.

 Other formats will be implemented in the future to look more LaTeX-ish.